 Visualization in crowdfunding projects

 Recently Kickstarter passed over one billion dollars in pledges for various projects.
 One of those projects, TikTok + LunaTik Watch Kits, was created by Chicago-based design firm MINIMAL, a name synonymous with ‘kickstarting’ Kickstarter.
-Scott Wilson and his team raised almost a million dollars back in 2010, long before the platform was widely utilized by designers and entrepreneurs.
+Scott Wilson and his team raised almost a million dollars back in 2010, long before the platform was widely utilized by product designers and entrepreneurs.
 Visualization has played a vital role in MINIMAL’s crowdfunding projects.
 The image quality in their campaigns such as the TikTok + LunaTik and their ultra-rugged TAKTIK iPhone case helped introduce the innovative and practical designs of MINIMAL to a new audience on Kickstarter.
 In fact, these campaigns were so successful that they launched LUNATIK into a full-fledged global brand.

 MINIMAL’s reputation precedes them.
 Their impressive portfolio includes the Xbox 360 + Kinect, Nike’s Amps, the SW_1 Collection for Coalesse and Motorola Bluetooth headsets, plus they’ve worked with Google, Dell and Apple.
 We spoke to Dustin Brown, one of MINIMAL’s lead designers, about MINIMAL’s process for design visualization and how V-Ray is used in their studio.